sebw/blog.wains.be/content/posts/2021/2021-10-10-fedora-cloud-image-k3s.md

 # Download Fedora Cloud Image

-Start here if you already had Fedora and Libvirt installed.
+Start here if you already have Fedora and Libvirt installed.

 From your libvirt host, download the Fedora Cloud base image: